ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 # FAQs

 ## How many instances can share the use of a {{site.data.keyword.blockstorageshort}} volume?
-The default limit for number of authorizations per block volume is 8.
-To increase the limit, contact your sales representative.
+The default limit for the number of authorizations per block volume is eight.
+This means that up to 8 hosts can be authorized to access the Block Storage LUN.
+To request a limit increase, contact your sales representative.

 ## How many volumes can be ordered?
 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase your volume limit, contact your sales representative.